You can select a category of questions to narrow down your search. If you can’t find the answer, you can also contact us here.

 Our full programming calendar is viewable online here.
 Payments are due on the 1st (or 15th) of every month for CirKids.
 More information about payment is included in your confirmation email and the “Tuition” section of this FAQ.

-Sometimes parents/guardians ask to move their child up a level because they have other experience (gymnastics, dance, martial arts, etc).
-If this applies, let us know and we can discuss the case with you.
+If you’d like to move a child up a level because they have other experience (gymnastics, dance, martial arts, etc).
+Let us know at the front desk or via our contact page and we’ll gladly discuss the case with you.

 Those charges are most likely a membership fee ($15 yearly) and an insurance fee (currently $25 per year, subject to change with GymBC’s 2019 policy).
 If you have an upper level student, they could also be the volunteer deposit (up to $30 monthly), and performance fee (up to $20 monthly).